 What impact would a diet without fibre have on our gut?

-Studies have shown that in individuals with conditions such as IBS, IBS-like symptoms, or SIBO (small intestinal bacterial overgrowth), removing fibre from the diet can relieve symptoms in the short term.
+Studies have shown that in individuals with conditions such as IBS, IBS-like symptoms, or SIBO (small intestinal bacterial overgrowth), removing fibre from the diet can relieve symptoms in the short term and improve bowel movements.

 Gut health is complex and multifactorial; it doesn’t come down to fibre alone.
 The overall quality of our diet, sleep, exercise, and mental health will all have a role to play.

-Unfortunately, there’s limited research on the long-term effect of a fibre-free diet on our gut and overall health, so it’s unclear what impact the carnivore diet will have.
+Unfortunately, there’s limited research on the long-term effect of a fibre-free diet on our gut and overall health, so it’s unclear whether you’d develop health issues in the long term.

 - Restrictive diets that eliminate entire food groups may increase the risk of developing micronutrient deficiencies.